cla-bit/PayStackEase/docs/source/example.rst

 How to use paystackease
 ========================

-Go checkout how to install paystackease :ref:`installation`.
+Go checkout how to install paystackease :doc:`install`.

 .. hint::